ksnyder2452/cast/README.md

    * original_message is intended to reference things like Stack Traces
    * display_name is used to map UUID to an easily understood reference
    * event_time_dt is the date/timestamp (excluding timezone)
+   * order_in_system is the Primary Key
-* Test Suite State data is stored within the table testsuite_state 8 Test Results data is stored within the table test_results, but also stored within Azure Storage Account (as files)
+* Client State data is stored within the table current_state
+* Final Results data is stored within the table final_results
-* Every Test Framework must include a utaf.properties in the root folder containing the following values.
-See /Playwright_Demo/utaf.properties for an example
+* Every Client must include a cast.properties in the root folder containing the following values.
+See /Playwright_Demo/cast.properties for an example
+   * rabbitmq_home
-   * message_bus_home
+   * rabbitmq_port
    * reloadUUID
    * rabbitmq_user
    * rabbitmq_pwd
-* You may need to upgrade az client using the command: az upgrade
-* If you encounter problems installing Chromium for playwright (on MacOS) try the following steps
-   * Delete your bin and obj folders
-   * from the root of your Project run
-     * dotnet publish --configuration Release -r osx-x64 --output temp-release-folder
-     * cd temp-release-folder
-     * pwsh ./playwright.ps1 install
+* Health Check will automatically delete old Queues if the RabbitMQ Controller exists on the same machine (under c:\program files\Rabbitmq Server\)